Sheryl Crow

 Every road has led us here today

-Little bird, what's
+Little bird, what's troubling you

 You know what you have to do